cabaletta/baritone/USAGE.md

 - `damn` daniel

+New commands:
+- `sel` to manage selections
+- some others

 For the rest of the commands, you can take a look at the code [here](https://github.com/cabaletta/baritone/blob/master/src/api/java/baritone/api/utils/ExampleBaritoneControl.java).

 All the settings and documentation are <a href="https://github.com/cabaletta/baritone/blob/master/src/api/java/baritone/api/Settings.java">here</a>.
 If you find HTML easier to read than Javadoc, you can look <a href="https://baritone.leijurv.com/baritone/api/Settings.html#field.detail">here</a>.